Freedmen's Bureau: Church establishment

 After the Civil War, control over existing churches was a contentious issue.
 The Methodist denomination had split into regional associations in the 1840s prior to the war, as had the Baptists, when Southern Baptists were founded.
 In some cities, Northern Methodists seized control of Southern Methodist buildings.
-Numerous northern denominations, including the independent black denominations of the African Methodist Episcopal (AME) and African Methodist Episcopal Zion, sent missionaries to the South to help the freedmen and plant new congregations.
-By this time the independent black denominations were increasingly well organized and prepared to evangelize to the freedmen.
+Numerous Northern denominations, including the independent Black denominations of the African Methodist Episcopal (AME) and African Methodist Episcopal Zion, sent missionaries to the South to help the Freedmen and plant new congregations.
+By this time the independent Black denominations were increasingly well organized and prepared to evangelize to the freedmen.
 Within a decade, the AME and AME Zion churches had gained hundreds of thousands of new members and were rapidly organizing new congregations.

-Even before the war, blacks had established independent Baptist congregations in some cities and towns, such as Silver Bluff and Charleston, South Carolina; and Petersburg and Richmond, Virginia.
-In many places, especially in more rural areas, they shared public services with whites.
-Often enslaved blacks met secretly to conduct their own services away from white supervision or oversight.
-After the war, freedmen mostly withdrew from the white-dominated congregations of the Baptist, Methodist and Presbyterian churches in order to be free of white supervision.
-Within a short time, they were organizing black Baptist state associations and organized a national association in the 1890s.
+Even before the war, Blacks had established independent Baptist congregations in some cities and towns, such as Silver Bluff and Charleston, South Carolina; and Petersburg and Richmond, Virginia.
+In many places, especially in more rural areas, they shared public services with Whites.
+Often the enslaved met secretly to conduct their own services away from White supervision or oversight.
+After the war, Freedmen mostly withdrew from the White-dominated congregations of the Baptist, Methodist and Presbyterian churches in order to be free of White supervision.
+Within a short time, they were organizing Black Baptist state associations and organized a national association in the 1890s.

 Northern mission societies raised funds for land, buildings, teachers' salaries, and basic necessities such as books and furniture.
 For years they used networks throughout their churches to raise money for freedmen's education and worship.